AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

 ## Markers

 Marker is an object with a specified shape, size, and color or an image used to mark and to identify chart elements.
 AnyChart allows to add markers to any data element including lines.

-In the sample below we will take single-series data described above and mark the highest point in series with a "Star5" of the "Gold" color.
+In the sample below we take single-series data described above and mark the highest point in series with a "Star5" of the "Gold" color.

-To make marker visually appealing we will create a style, that will tell AnyChart to set marker size to 12 pixels in normal state, and make it bigger (16 pixels) when user moves cursor over an element.
+To make marker visually appealing we set its size to 12 pixels in normal state, and 16px while hovered.

 ```
     {x: 'March', value: 18000, marker:{type:'star5', fill:'gold', size: 12}, hoverMarker: {size: 22}}
 ```

-And here is a result - March is the most successful month and we are showing this on the chart:
+And here is a result - March is the most profitable month and we are showing this on the chart:

 {sample}BCT\_LineChart\_10{sample}

 <!--
 Related help topics:
 You can read more about working with markers in Markers tutorial.
 Full reference of marker style can be found in XML Reference, particularly <marker_style> node.
 -->

 ## Colors

-AnyChart uses default color palette to colorize data elements of chart automatically even if you have not define special colors.
-But you can set and apply the color to exact data series or data point.
+AnyChart uses default color palette to colorize data elements of chart automatically if you have not defined special colors, though it allows you to specify colors for the points.

 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set {api:anychart.graphics.vector.Stroke}**.stroke()**{api} parameter for a series.
-In the sample below we have 5 series with sample data and we'll color each series to different color.
+To apply the color to the exact series we need to set {api:anychart.graphics.vector.Stroke}**.stroke()**{api} parameter for this series.
+In the sample below we've got 5 series with sample data and we'll color each series to different color.
 Here is the sample:

 {sample}BCT\_LineChart\_11{sample}